Cnkrealestate/Cnkrealestate/README.md

 - 👋 Hi, I’m @Cnkrealestate
 - 👀 I’m interested in good quality lifes on earth
-- 🌱 I’m currently learning toxic subjects
+- 🌱 I’m currently digging gold and well being.
-- 💞️ I’m looking to collaborate on multiintrraction in experiences
+- 💞️ I’m looking to collaborate on earth online experiences and reflection
-- 📫 How to reach me by employement
+- 📫 How to reach me by mails
-- 😄 Pronouns: gold fishing for fam
+- 😄 Pronouns: you look pretty
-- ⚡ Fun fact: may the universe do favor on you
+- ⚡ Fun fact: you looking good

 <!---
 Cnkrealestate/Cnkrealestate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.